ramin-karimian/ramin-karimian.github.io/README.md

 ## Selected Projects

 - Developed a novel co-clustering model integrating community detection from social network analysis and advanced text representation techniques, through innovative use of topic modeling and sentence embeddings.

 - Developed a tree-LSTM based model for hashtag recommendation task on Twitter, comparing its performance to other DL-based models such as uni/multi-layer LSTM, Bi-LSTM, and CNN.

 - Developed enhanced discrete particle swarm optimization (EDPSO) algorithms for social network anonymization.

 - Employing Multiple Criteria Decision Making (MCDM) models for fabric selection in decision-making processes for Lululemon.

+- Implementing deep learning and machine learning models for various tasks: face recognition using CNN, music generation on a corpus of Jazz music using LSTM, text classification using RNN and LSTM model, and image compression model using machine learning clustering algorithms.

 - Analyzed bacteriome community and metabolic pathways in cardiovascular disease patient samples using diverse bioinformatics pipelines, data analysis, statistical analysis, and ML methods.

 - Metabolomics project: Examining the impact of a specific treatment on individual metabolite profiles through longitudinal data analysis, contrasted with placebo control samples.

 - Performed longitudinal time series analysis on human gut microbiome samples pre/post-FMT treatment, comparing bacterial-filtrate and non-filtrate FMT samples to assess treatment outcomes.
 Utilized HI-C sequencing, distinct bioinformatics pipelines, and statistical techniques for comprehensive data analysis.

 ---